Nate Lowe Player Props: Rangers vs. Astros

-On Saturday, Nate Lowe (coming off going 2-for-4 with a double and three RBI) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Hunter Brown.
+On Sunday, Nate Lowe (.293 batting average in his past 10 games, with five doubles, two home runs, three walks and 10 RBI) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Framber Valdez.
 First pitch is at 7:10 PM ET.

-He racked up three RBI (going 2-for-4 with a double and a walk) in his last game against the Astros.
+In his most recent game he had a one-hit performance (1-for-4) against the Astros.

 Nate Lowe Game Info & Props vs. the Astros